 - Note down all the species of birds you see or hear from your garden or window.
 (British birds please, chickens and cockatoos don't count).

 - That's it!
-Post you list on the Facebook page, Web App or Wildlife Diary.
+Post your list on the Facebook page, Web App or in the comments section of the Bird Race blog on the Sussex Wildlife Trust homepage.

 Get your list in before 1pm and then we will post a full report of the race, with results and details of the species seen, on Sunday evening, as part of the Wildlife Diary blog.